 This article is aimed at those people who do not have a partner and want to have one.
-Those who don’t have it and don’t want it can scrutinize other ways of learning; if you want, of course.
-That said, we will begin by reflecting on two false beliefs that, far from bringing us closer to the relationship goal of finding a partner, keep us away:
+Looking For a Partner Those who don’t have it and don’t want it can scrutinize other ways of learning; if you want, of course.
+That said, we will begin by reflecting on two triptogether false beliefs that, far from bringing us closer to the relationship goal of finding a partner, keep us away:

 - Love comes when it has to come .
 Or not… Although it is obvious, if we wait for the love of our life to ring the doorbell, it is most likely that this will never happen and, however, many people repeat this idea to themselves as a “mantra “that not only doesn’t move them forward but relieves them of the responsibility of making the necessary changes to achieve the goal of meeting someone interesting.